Protect Health Care

 Close the Information Gap

 We can all help to lower these barriers and keep immigrant families covered.
-This sample one-pager includes accurate, accessible information you can share with immigrant families in your community.
-Or you can use this link to create an editable version, so you can add contact information, add your logo and colors (though we ask that you also include the PIF logo), or tweak the language.
+PIF has developed simple materials in nine languages that include accurate, accessible information you can share with immigrant families in your community.
+The links are all to editable versions so you can add contact information, add your logo and colors, or tweak the language.
+(Wherever possible, we ask that you also include the PIF logo).

 You can also help spread the word through social media.
 Just click here to retweet a post sharing key information families need to know.